by Debbie Zaken

 Genre: Sci-fi, Romance, YA

-*I received an ARC of this book through Edelweiss+ in exchange for an honest review*
+*I received an ARC for free by Oftomes Publishing in exchange for an honest review.
+Thank you!*

 IMPORTANT: I was kindly given this book for reviewing.
 However, I’m not one for sci-fi and even less sci-fi romance.
 BUT this is NOT a negative review; it is quite positive, on the contrary!
 I just want to tell you that my opinion might not be trustworthy when it comes to the sci-fi romance in this book.
 So, I will focus on other interesting elements and simply skim the actual romance to make a fair review for everyone to read.